BitWire/redditwpscript/Readme.md

 Config is simple.
 Put in the subreddit you want to query, the folder you want them to be saved to and how many Displays you have.
-For changing the wallpapers in intervals, use cron with the python file directly like this:
+For changing the wallpapers in intervals, use cron with the included bash script directly like this:
 ```
-0 * * * * /bin/wallpaper.py
+* * * * * /path/to/wallpaper
 ```